By Stephanie Eslake

 For the youngest ones, Symphony of Lullabies: Favourites is a Tasmanian Symphony Orchestra recording designed for babies to enjoy instrumental arrangements of calming songs including Brahms Lullaby, Greensleeves, and Twinkle, Twinkle Little Star.

 In live music, orchestras often host events designed specifically to entertain the younger concertgoer.
-For Tassie parents, the Mini TSO series of events invites toddlers to sing and dance to the music in our studio (during daylight hours).
-The TSO also likes to nurture imagination through its regular children’s concerts, which are often narrated or include actors venturing onto the stage to share stories of magic and nature.
+For Tassie parents, the World Dance Party series of events invites toddlers to sing and dance to the music in our studio (during daylight hours).
+The TSO also likes to nurture imagination through regular children’s concerts, which are often narrated or include actors venturing onto the stage to share stories of magic and nature.
+Kids can roar, woof, chirp and snort their way through the Animal Kingdom in this concert for the whole family!

 So if you’re feeling nervous about bringing your offspring along to an evening symphonic affair, there still exist many other opportunities to share the wonder of classical music with them.
 And when they’re ready, the orchestra would love to welcome the kids at any performance, so they can think “wow!”, too.